Blockchain-Learning-Group/dapp-fundamentals/course-content/deXchange-project.rst

     })
   }

-2. Add the order to the order book when the order submitted event fired, `wallet-template/src/App.js#208 <https://github.com/Blockchain-Learning-Group/exchange-eod3/blob/0779b46516bc5c697c5fb986cad1080b8c8121af/src/App.js#L233>`_
+2. Add the order to the order book when the order submitted event fired, line
 -----------------------------------------------

 .. code-block:: javascript